aspose-total/Aspose.Total-Products/total/en/net/conversion/epub-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render EPUB to XLSB" h2="Export EPUB File to XLSB via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert EPUB files to XLSB within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful and flexible solution for developers who need to quickly and easily convert EPUB files to XLSB.

+The process of converting EPUB to XLSB involves two steps.
+Firstly, Aspose.PDF for .NET is used to export EPUB to XLSX.
+This component provides a wide range of features that enable developers to manipulate PDF documents in a variety of ways.
+It allows developers to convert EPUB to XLSX with ease, as well as to extract text, images, and other content from PDF documents.

+Once the EPUB file has been converted to XLSX, Aspose.Cells for .NET can be used to convert XLSX to XLSB.
+This component provides a comprehensive set of features for working with spreadsheets, including the ability to create, edit, and manipulate spreadsheets.
+It also provides a powerful Spreadsheet Programming API that enables developers to quickly and easily convert XLSX to XLSB.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert EPUB file to XLSB within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export EPUB to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLSB.
+Using Aspose.Total for .NET, developers can easily convert EPUB files to XLSB within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful and flexible solution for developers who need to quickly and easily convert EPUB files to XLSB.
+By using Aspose.PDF for .NET to export EPUB to XLSX, and Aspose.Cells for .NET to convert XLSX to XLSB, developers can quickly and easily convert EPUB to XLSB.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}